On Jacobians of geometrically reduced curves and their N\'eron models: The structure of Jacobians over general fields

 \begin{proof} By \cite{BLR}, Chapter 7.6, Theorem 4, the functor $\Res_{S'/S}\mathscr{G}$ is representable as soon as any finite set of points of $\mathscr{G}$ contained in a fibre of $\mathscr{G}\to S'\to S$ is contained in an open affine subset of $\mathscr{G}.$ By \cite{An}, Théorème 4.A, the morphism $\mathscr{G}\to S'$ is \it de type (FA) \rm in the terminology of \it loc. cit., \rm i. e., every finite set of points of $\mathscr{G}$ which maps to an open affine subset of $S'$ is contained in an open affine subset of $\mathscr{G}.$ Let $P$ be a finite set of points of $\mathscr{G}$ all of whose elements are mapped to the point $s\in S.$ Let $U$ be an open affine neighbourhood of $s.$ Then the pre-image $V$ of $U$ in $S'$ is affine (since $S'$ is finite over $S$), and clearly $P$ is mapped into $V.$ Therefore $P$ is contained in an open affine subset of $\mathscr{G}.$ Hence $\Res_{S'/S}\mathscr{G}$ is indeed representable.
-The remaining claims follow from \cite{BLR}, Chapter 7.6, Proposition 5 (b), (d), and (h). \end{proof}\\ It is an immediate consequence of the Néron mapping property that Néron lft-models commute with Weil restriction, i. e., if $S'\to S$ is a finite locally free extension of Dedekind schemes and $\mathscr{G}\to S'$ is a group scheme which is the Néron lft-model of its generic fibre, then the functor $\Res_{S'/S}\mathscr{G}$ satisfies the Néron mapping property a well.
+The remaining claims follow from \cite{BLR}, Chapter 7.6, Proposition 5 (b), (d), and (h). \end{proof}\\ It is an immediate consequence of the Néron mapping property that Néron lft-models commute with Weil restriction, i. e., if $S'\to S$ is a finite locally free extension of Dedekind schemes and $\mathscr{G}\to S'$ is a group scheme which is the Néron lft-model of its generic fibre, then the functor $\Res_{S'/S}\mathscr{G}$ satisfies the Néron mapping property as well.
 The preceding Lemma shows that the Weil restriction $\Res_{S'/S} \mathscr{G}$ always exists and satisfies the scheme-theoretic properties required of a Néron lft-model.
-We shall use this result freely throughout this paper.
+We shall use this result freely throughout this paper.\\ \\ In some cases, it is possible to construct Néron lft-models by hand; the most prominent example is the Néron lft-model of ${\mathbf{G}_{\mathrm{m}, K}}$ over a Dedekind scheme $S$ with field of rational functions $K$ (see \cite{BLR}, Chapter 10.1, Example 5), which we shall denote by $\mathscr{G}_{\mathrm{m}, S}.$